bunthut/federated-classifieds/readme.txt

 == Description ==
 This plugin registers a "listing" custom post type with an expiration date and outputs structured JSON-LD data for each listing.

-On activation a "Classifieds" page is created and its ID stored in the `fed_classifieds_page_id` option.
+On activation a "Classifieds" page is created and its ID stored in the `classyfeds_page_id` option.
 The bundled template displays local listings alongside ActivityPub objects that arrive through the REST inbox.

 The plugin provides two REST API endpoints for federation:

-* `POST /wp-json/fed-classifieds/v1/inbox` – accepts ActivityPub objects or `Create` activities and stores them as `ap_object` posts.
+* `POST /wp-json/classyfeds/v1/inbox` – accepts ActivityPub objects or `Create` activities and stores them as `ap_object` posts.
-* `GET /wp-json/fed-classifieds/v1/listings` – returns an ActivityStreams collection containing local listings and stored objects.
+* `GET /wp-json/classyfeds/v1/listings` – returns an ActivityStreams collection containing local listings and stored objects.

 Any objects delivered to the inbox appear on the Classifieds page and in the listings endpoint.

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/fed-classifieds` directory or use the ZIP file with "Upload Plugin".
+1. Upload the plugin files to the `/wp-content/plugins/classyfeds` directory or use the ZIP file with "Upload Plugin".
 2. Activate the plugin through the "Plugins" menu in WordPress.

 == Changelog ==